-For injuries that are not life threatening, use our online waiting tool, InQuicker, to select an estimated arrival time to our emergency room or urgent care centers for neck pain in Long Beach, Northridge, Downtown LA, Glendale, and in Inland Empire cities, San Bernardino, Fontana, and Highland.
+For injuries that are not life threatening, use our online waiting tool, InQuicker, to select an estimated arrival time to our emergency room or urgent care centers for neck pain in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and in Inland Empire cities, San Bernardino, Fontana, and Highland.

 Diagnosing Symptoms of a Neck Injury at Dignity Health Southern California